Distributionally Robust Reinforcement Learning with Human Feedback: Introduction

 \section{Introduction}

-Reinforcement learning with Human Feedback (RLHF) has emerged to be one of the important tools for aligning large language models (LLMs) to human intentions across a diverse set of tasks.
-Successful applications of RLHF range from chatbots~\cite{OWJA+22,bai2022training}, robotics~\cite{yang2024robot}, and biomolecule engineering~\cite{wang2024fine}.
-Existing RLHF algorithms work by collecting preference dataset on a given task, and updating a base model using preference based reinforcement learning.
-Moreover, the availability of many public preference datasets~\cite{shin2023benchmarks} has led to the adoption of RLHF across a diverse range of downstream tasks.
+Reinforcement learning with Human Feedback (RLHF) has emerged to be one of the important techniques for aligning large language models (LLMs) to human intentions across a diverse set of tasks.
+Successful applications of RLHF range from chatbots~\cite{OWJA+22,bai2022training}, and robotics~\cite{yang2024robot} to biomolecule engineering~\cite{wang2024fine}.
+Existing RLHF methods work by collecting preference dataset on a given task, and updating a base model using preference based reinforcement learning.
+Moreover, the availability of many public preference datasets~\cite{shin2023benchmarks} has led to the rapid adoption of RLHF across various domains.

 However, real-world deployment of fine-tuned policies faces several challenges.
-First, prior work \cite{SOWZ+20, GSH23} has observed the \emph{overoptimization} phenomenon, where policy optimization improves proxy reward but worsens the true reward function.
-Second, the models don't generalize beyond the class of preference examples provided during the fine-tuning stage, and this problem is exacerbated by the fact that the downstream task often undergoes \emph{distribution shift}~\cite{tien2022causal}.
-For example, in robotics application of LLMs, the environment encountered during inference might be very different than the settings used during fine-tuning.
+Prior work \cite{SOWZ+20, GSH23, RCP+24} has observed the \emph{overoptimization} phenomenon, where policy optimization improves proxy reward but worsens the true reward function.
+Moreover, models don't generalize beyond the class of preference examples provided during fine-tuning, and this problem becomes severe when the downstream task undergoes \emph{distribution shift}, e.g. see~\cite{tien2022causal}.
+For example, in robotics, the environment encountered during inference might be different than the settings used during training.
 It is also possible that human preferences drift over time~\cite{son2024right}, causing a natural distribution shift.

 These examples suggest that in order to truly align LLMs to human intentions, we want a model (reward, policy or both) that generalizes to unseen tasks.
 In other words, the performance of the fine-tuned model should not deteriorate when the task at inference time differs from the datasets used in fine-tuning.
-Although prior work has considered robustness in RLHF, they mainly consider shifts in preference model~\cite{CKN24}, strong adversarial data corruption model~\cite{MNKS+24}, or propose heuristics like \emph{model merging}~\cite{jang2023personalized, RVHD+24} which often fails with mild distributional shifts.
-In this work, we approach this problem through the lens of \emph{distributionally robust optimization} (DRO)~\cite{ben2013robust} where there is rich literature on both provable and empirically successful robust algorithms.
+Prior work has mainly considered shifts in preference model~\cite{CKN24}, strong adversarial data corruption model~\cite{MNKS+24}, or proposed heuristics like \emph{model merging}~\cite{jang2023personalized, RVHD+24} that fails with mild distributional shifts.
+In this work, we tackle this problem through the lens of \emph{distributionally robust optimization} (DRO)~\cite{ben2013robust} where there is a rich literature on both provable and empirically successful robust algorithms.